The Korean skincare routine

 For acne-prone skin

-If you have an active acne breakout, you may want to skip exfoliation until your skin is balanced.
+If you have an active acne breakout, you may want to skip exfoliation until your skin has balanced out.

 The number of steps in a Korean skincare routine may seem overwhelming, but they don't have to be.

-Taking care of your skin is a form of self-care and therefore self-love.
+Taking care of your skin is a form of self-care and thus self-love.
 Once you get the hang of it, these steps won't take much time at all.

-The most important thing to find out about a Korean skincare routine is your targeted skincare needs.
-Then you can gently address them with the right products.
-Moreover, proper application is equally important - both in the way and the order they are applied.
-Liquids or lighter products (such as cleansers and toners) go on first, and then the ladder continues to get heavier and thicker (such as moisturizers and SPF).
+The most important thing to figure out is whether a Korean skincare routine meets your targeted skincare needs.
+Then you can carefully address them with the right products.
+Additionally, proper application is equally important – both in the manner and order they are applied.
+Liquids or lighter products (like cleansers and toners) go first, and then the steps progress to heavier and thicker products (like moisturizers and SPF).